 In local retail news, gasoline pump prices breached $2/gallon in some areas.
 Diesel retail prices have have barely held on below $2/gallon.
 I expect to see gasoline and diesel prices hover near the $2/gallon mark for some time as retail businesses continue to deal with decreased summer demand.

 Propane prices have continued to remain strong.
 I continue to be bullish on propane.
 Although supplies are in better shape than they were a month ago, the volatility in crude and the unknown commitments from Canada and local US producers leave many wild cards on the table.
 I believe now is the time to fill your propane tank.
 I also urge everyone to lock in their next season’s prices.
 Our contracts will be available around the 4th of July.
 Stay tuned for more info.

-As always, if you have any questions, comments, or concerns, please feel free to give us a call!
+As always, if you have any questions, comments, or concerns please feel free to give us a call.

-If you have any questions, comments, or concerns, please feel free to give us a call.
+As always, if you have any questions, comments, or concerns, please feel free to give us a call.